Medically Reviewed By

 How can you treat stage 1 mesothelioma?

 Treatment for stage 1 mesothelioma includes surgery, chemotherapy, immunotherapy and radiation therapy.
-Most mesothelioma doctors will suggest surgery to remove the pleura or peritoneum, which is where stage 1 mesothelioma originates.
-This option will quickly address most, if not all, of the diseased tissue.
+Mesothelioma doctors may suggest surgery to remove the pleura or peritoneum, which is where mesothelioma originates.
+This treatment option often can eliminate most, if not all, of the tumors and diseased tissue.

 Sources & Author